aerospike/aerospike-admin/README.md

+# citrusleaf/aerospike-admin is now archived
+Future development will occur in our public [aerospike/aerospike-admin](https://github.com/aerospike/aerospike-admin) repo.

 # Aerospike Admin

 ## Description
 Aerospike Admin provides an interface for Aerospike users to view the stat of their Aerospike Cluster by fetching information from a running cluster (Cluster mode)